 Do you have any advice for new international graduate students at Duke?

 I remember going to a Subway on campus on my first day as an international student at Duke.
 When I tried to order, I could not remember the names of many vegetable items available at the time—I even called lettuce cabbage!

 When international students come to Duke, they will see many cultural differences, both positive and negative.
 They might feel isolated or a little uncomfortable in front of others, but on the positive side, this can give room to learn new cultures and get exposed to diverse groups of people.
 I think it would be beneficial for international students to be engaged on campus, such as by joining GPSC or community service.

 Did you attend any of Duke’s basketball games?

 There should be a rule that requires students to attend at least one game before graduation.
 It’s not only basketball, but more about standing together with fellow students and shouting out “Let’s go Duke!”

 Ph.D. student, Medical Physics

-Hananiel Setiawan is currently a first-year Ph.D. student in Medical Physics and a Duke University Scholars Program Graduate Fellow studying the application of physics in the field of medicine.
-His career goal is to contribute to research in cancer diagnostic and treatment.
+Hananiel Setiawan is currently a Ph.D. student in Medical Physics and a Duke University Scholars Program Graduate Fellow studying the application of physics in the field of medicine.
+His career goal is to contribute to research in cancer diagnostics and treatment.
 Originally from Indonesia, Han has lived on three continents and very much enjoys exploring new places.
-Connect with him through LinkedIn, Twitter, or his website.
+Connect with him through LinkedIn, Twitter, Scholars@Duke, or his website.